HU EN

 Back Next

-There are some efforts, but they are inconsistent.
+There are one or two, but they are not significant

 Back Next